ISA logo Landscape (2)

 4.

 The 5th edition of Impact Summit America brought together a highly curated audience and some of the brightest minds in impact investing for another year of thought-provoking, meaningful discussions.
-Held on October 30, 2024, in New York City, this pivotal event convened institutional investors, impact fund managers, experts, and industry specialists to advance the field of impact investing.
+Held on October 30, 2024, in New York City, this pivotal event convened institutional investors and asset owners, impact fund managers, experts, and industry specialists to advance the field of impact investing.

 UPHOLDING AGAINST HEADWINDS